adamgreenhall/minpower/doc/source/why-minpower.rst

     * is written in `Python <http://www.python.org/about/>`_
     * is :ref:`free <license>` and :ref:`open source <development>`
     * can use many :doc:`solvers <solvers>`
     * has :abbr:`comparable solution times (For large problems optimization takes most of the solution time.
-Minpower farms out its optimization to CPLEX with little overhead.
-Test results coming soon.)`
+Minpower farms out its optimization to CPLEX with little overhead.)`

 Sounds great